jirkamarsik/jirkamarsik.ruhoh.com/pages/clojure-loria-2013/index.md

 UPDATE 12/04 22.37: OK, it's booked now.
 The next Clojure seminar will be on the 21/02 at 15.30 in C003.
-We will look at how to iterate using recursion, what are the collection abstraction in Clojure and how to efficiently manipulate them using the standard of higher-order functions, i.e. how to actually do really useful stuff in an easy way.
+We will look at how to iterate using recursion, what are the collection abstractions in Clojure and how to efficiently manipulate them using the standard higher-order functions, i.e. how to actually do really useful stuff in an easy way.